 Before becoming an investigative journalist George was head of the Westminster office of the Deputy Leader of the Liberal Democrats, Simon Hughes.

-Researcher – Alex Dunnagan
+Acting Director – Alex Dunnagan

 Alex Dunnagan is an accredited criminal investigator and military intelligence analyst.
 He previously worked at the National Crime Agency, investigating human trafficking, child exploitation, and political corruption.